-Before joining Gibson Dunn, Ms. MacEbong served as a law clerk to Judges Dorothy W. Nelson and Richard A. Paez of the United States Court of Appeals for the Ninth Circuit (2021-22), and as a law clerk to former Chief Judge Virginia A. Phillips of the United States District Court for the Central District of California (2020-21).
-She also worked at an AmLaw 50 law firm in Los Angeles and was recognized by The National Black Lawyers (NBL) in 2019 as a “Top 40 Under 40” lawyer in California.
+Before joining the firm, she served as a law clerk to Judges Dorothy W. Nelson and Richard A. Paez of the United States Court of Appeals for the Ninth Circuit, and former Chief Judge Virginia A. Phillips of the United States District Court for the Central District of California.
+She also worked at an AmLaw 50 law firm in Los Angeles, where she was recognized as a “Top 40 Under 40” lawyer in California by the National Black Lawyers.

-Ms. MacEbong received her law degree from the University of California, Berkeley School of Law in 2018.
+Jamila received her law degree from the University of California, Berkeley School of Law in 2018.
 While in law school, she served as an Appellate Branch Director for Berkeley’s Moot Court Team, a research assistant to Distinguished Professor of Law Erwin Chemerinsky, and a judicial extern to the Honorable Haywood S. Gilliam, Jr. of the United States District Court for the Northern District of California.
-Ms. MacEbong received her Bachelor of Arts Degree from the University of California, Riverside in 2015 where she was a Division I basketball player.
+She received her Bachelor of Arts Degree from the University of California, Riverside in 2015 where she was a Division I basketball player.

 University of California - Berkeley - 2018 Juris Doctor